Please contact the communications team for:

-Last year, former savings banks increased their investment in social programmes for the first time since the beginning of the crisis.
-In 2015, the country's banking foundations and savings banks spent a total of 717.385 million euros on programmes of this kind, 1.05% more than in the previous year, according to the "2015 Social Programmes Report" by the Spanish Confederation of Savings Banks (CECA), which ABC has been able to access.
+Last year, former savings banks increased their investment in Obras Sociales for the first time since the beginning of the crisis.
+In 2015, the country's banking foundations and savings banks spent a total of 717.385 million euros on programmes of this kind, 1.05% more than in the previous year, according to the "2015 Obra Social Report" by the Spanish Confederation of Savings Banks (CECA), which ABC has been able to access.

 Banks request that the regulatory framework be finalised immediately, and demand equality of rules for digital operators.

 The banking sector faces the great challenge of improving its profitability in an environment in which low interest rates and competition from new digital operators reduce its income.
 That is why one of the complaints heard most often by the bankers during the financial meeting was that, to make matters worse, there is now a regulatory uncertainty which discourages banks from giving credit.

 After a long period of crisis, the restructuring of the financial sector and the new regulatory requirements have strengthened the position of our companies, which now enjoy healthier balance sheets, solid liquidity and solvency ratios and a greater capacity for resistance when dealing with potential risks

 .
 However, the banking sector that emerges after the financial crisis faces some decisive factors that did not exist in the previous period, which force us to reflect on the current business model's adaptation to this new environment.